Self-Service Stores Revolutionised Shopping

 Memory Lane – Congleton Woolworths

-There was something for everyone at Woolworth stores, which were found on the High Street in major towns and cities throughout England and Wales.
+There was something for everyone at Woolworth stores.
+They were located on the High Street in major towns and cities throughout England and Wales.

-Affectionately known as “Woolies”, these stores were like Aladdin’s Cave, stocked with a wide range of goods that attracted customers of all ages from all walks of life.
-Among the things you could buy at Woolworths were toys and games, chocolate and sweets, pop records and portable radios, car accessories, household paint, stationery and stamps, electric fires and fan heaters, garden furniture and plants… The list is endless.
+Affectionately known as “Woolies”, these stores were like Aladdin’s Cave.
+They were stocked with a wide range of goods.
+These goods attracted customers of all ages from diverse backgrounds.
+Among the items Woolworths stocked were toys and games, as well as chocolate and sweets.
+They also sold pop records, portable radios and car accessories.
+Other stock included household paint, stationery, and stamps.
+All stores sold electric fires and fan heaters.
+The larger ones stocked garden furniture and plants.
+The list is endless…

-Everyone who shopped at Woolworths will have memories of the store they bought from – its staff and the things they sold.
+Everyone who shopped at Woolworths will have memories of the store they bought from.
+They will remember its staff and the things they sold.
 If you and your family shopped at “Woolies”, please share your memories with us and tell us what you bought.
+Email, northstaffordshireheritage@outlook.com

 35 – 37 High Street, Congleton, Cheshire CW12 1AX